-The Director may amend or revoke the permit at any time.
+The Director may amend or revoke a permit at any time.

 Publication of permits

-Information about the permits for the employment of youth, issued by Employment Standards after May 1, 2018, is made public.
+Information about the permits for the employment of youth, issued by Employment Standards, is made public.

-Additional information will be available by May 1, 2018 on how to search for issued youth employment permits.
+Additional information will be available soon on how to search for issued youth employment permits.